1. How do I access information at Toronto Community Housing?

 7. What can I do if I disagree with the access decision?

-You can file an appeal by writing to the Information and Privacy Commissioner of Ontario.
+If you disagree with TCHC's response to your FOI request, you can file an appeal by writing to the Information and Privacy Commissioner of Ontario.
 To appeal an access decision, including the decision to charge a fee, you must write to the Information and Privacy Commissioner of Ontario and state that you want to appeal Toronto Community Housing's decision.
 You must appeal within 30 days of receiving our decision letter.
 You will need to pay a fee to the Commissioner's office.

 Information and Privacy Commissioner/Ontario